 Write 1-3 things that went well today, and why (i.e., what role did you play?
 What role did others play?
 What had to happen for this thing to go well?)

 2) Mindfulness: a nonjudgmental present moment awareness.

+Take a moment to practice mindfulness.
 Pause, with curiosity, and look around you.
 Notice your surroundings.
 Use your five senses to take in the sights, sounds, smells.
 Notice the taste in your mouth.
 Notice the feeling of your clothes; if you’re sitting, the support of your chair.
 Notice any tension in your body.
 Notice your breath.
 You might even send your breath to any tension in your body.
 Take a few moments here, and be with the experience, without judgment.

 3) Optimism: the lens in which we view our world and a willingness to see a world that is constructive and positive.